heroqu/rsync-backup-osx/README.md

 ```
 Again, each time '_ROOT_.last_link' would point to the recent most backup - be it daily, weekly or monthly one - they all have equal human rights for this purpose.

-Should we decide at some point in time we don't need older daily backups - we can safely delete any of them without breaking anything.
+Should we decide at some point in time we don't need older daily backups - we can safely delete any of them (except the last one) without breaking anything.
 Hardlinks are deaf to deletion of their kins.
+If we delete the most recent backup - we might consider manually recreating the broken symlink so that it would point to the backup directory that stayed.
+If current symlink is broken or absent, then no hardl-inking occur and whole new 'hard-link trunk' is started and we waste hard disk space almost equal to the size of the backup.

 ### Installing GNU utils on Mac OSX